kenatiod/MUT/Understanding Machine Understanding.md

 ### References for Chapter 6:

+Balch, D. E., Blanck, R. (2024) https://www.facultyfocus.com/author/ff-robertblanck

 Bhargava, R. (2023, May 3).
 What Are AI Hallucinations? - Built In.

-Built In.
+Bilan, M. (2024) Hallucinations in LLMs: What You Need to Know Before Integration.  https://masterofcode.com/blog/hallucinations-in-llms-what-you-need-to-know-before-integration

+Huang, L, et al. (2023) A Survey on Hallucination in Large Language Models: Principles, Taxonomy, Challenges, and Open Questions, https://arxiv.org/abs/2311.05232

 IBM Cloud Education.
 (2023, March 21).
 What Are AI Hallucinations? - IBM.

-IBM.
+Maleki, N.  Padmanabhan, B.  Dutta, K. (2024) AI Hallucinations: A Misnomer Worth Clarifying. arxiv.org/html/2401.06796v1

 Marr, B. (2023, April 3).
 What Are AI Hallucinations And Why Are They A Problem?
 Bernard Marr.